Get Your Motor Running

 “Know what?” asked Johnny.

-“You don’t know that what you’re impressing into the mind on a habitual basis is going to be expressed as the circumstances of your life?
-By concentrating your energy on everything that’s bad, you’re actually impregnating your future with more of what’s bad!”
+“You don’t know that what’s impressed into the your mind on a habitual basis is going to be expressed as the circumstances of your life?
+By concentrating on everything that’s bad, you’re actually impregnating your future with more of what’s bad!”

 “Well, I’ll be a monkey’s Chihauhau!” exclaimed Johnny.

 “If the shoe fits,” said the man.
 “You have to find the good within before you’ll experience it without.
-By continuing to rehash the negative events in your life, you’re actually creating more for your future.
+By continuing to rehash the negative events of your life, you’re creating more of it.
 You’d be wise to focus on what’s good for a change.
 Andrew Carnegie, who commissioned the book entitled Think and Grow Rich, summed up the principle this way:”

 will begin to clothe itself in the most convenient and appropriate form available.”